gravitational/teleport/rfd/0151-database-permission-management.md

 #### Applying permissions

 The permissions will be applied to the user after the user is provisioned in the database.
+The exact mechanism will be database-specific; for example, in SQL databases like Postgres or MySQL this will be done through appropriate `GRANT` statements, executed through a helper stored procedure.

 After the session is finished, the user is removed/deactivated, and _all_ permissions must be revoked.
+Again, for SQL databases, a corresponding `REVOKE` statements will be issued.
+To ensure complete removal of all permissions, the stored procedure will iterate over all schemas and objects within, revoking the access to each individual object.

 Additionally, the permissions _may_ be updated if a schema change is detected.

 The permissions also _may_ be updated if the role definition in the backend changes, but the cost of implementing such a feature should be weighed against the benefits it would provide.
 The list of roles for a given user is unchanging in the scope of a single connection, so this is not an element that may change.

 To avoid confusion regarding the source of access, `db_permissions` will only be considered if no `db_roles` are configured for user.